Blibbo/Studio/MATHS/DISCRETE MATHEMATICS/discrete mathematics.md

 It's about stuff you can count.
 You can't count [[real number|real numbers]] in order, for example.
 So real numbers aren't a prominent topic in discrete mathematics.

-The antithesis is [[Mathematical Analysis]] that only covers real and complex numbers.
+The antithesis is [[mathematical analysis]] that only covers real and complex numbers.

 - [Wikipedia](https://en.wikipedia.org/wiki/Discrete_mathematics) ^wikipedia